Shaz-Set/GithubQuiz2/src/com/goanna/README.md

 B - void assertCheck(Object object, boolean toCheckAsNull)

-C - void assertNull(Object object)
+C - void assertNull(Object object) <-

 D - void assertChecks(Object object, boolean toCheckAsNull)

+The Answer is C

 Q 3 - Which of the following is correct about org.junit.JUnitCore class?